royepi/HexFlow-UCTV/README.md

 <p>⚫It freezes/crashes every now and then, but it doesn't seem to happen while "sounds" are set to "Off". ✔️This is caused by the sound files taking up too much RAM.
 A low-RAM sound file has been developed that 100% makes the app never crash (though freezes still do rarely occur), but it doesn't sound quite the same and a more same version is being worked on.
 In tests, Retroflow's click2.ogg only reduced crashing by around 10%.</p>
 <p>^All the above bugs are also present in VitaHEX's HexFlow Launcher 0.5</p>
 <p>⚫Suspending sometimes causes a crash if you're using music.</p>
+<p>⚫New glitch in v1 and above in PSP/PS1 cover download not working, all single downloads work fine except PSP with improper ID.</p>
 <p>⚫Due to how the coding of the massive performance boost of v1.0.0+ is, some apps sometimes add garbage to the app title.
 A double scan on non-alphanumeric app titles might be able to fix this, or a better renaming function might work as a hotfix.</p>
 <p></p>
 <h3>Planned Features for Upcoming Updates</h3>